front-end-foundations/session1/readme.md

 1. Download the original files as distributed in class and, using the steps above, try to recreate the design we did in class.
 1. Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class.

 ## Reading
-* HTML5 for Web Designers
+* HTML5 for Web Designers - chapters 1, 2, 5 and 6.
 * CSS3 for Web Designers - start it